 Earwig moms keep their eggs warm, protect them from predators and clean them to prevent fungus from forming.
 Once the offspring are ready to hatch, mothers assist them in breaking out of their shells.
 They continue protecting their offspring for a few more months, until they have molted again.

 Alligator mothers lay 20 to 60 eggs, which they guard until they hatch.
 When the offspring are ready to emerge from their eggs, moms assist them by breaking the egg shells with their mouths.
 They then carry all of their offspring to the water in their mouths.
 Sometimes, offspring will hitch rides on their mothers’ backs or heads.
 For approximately one year, offspring remain with their mothers, then it’s “see you later, alligator.”

 Cheetah mothers typically give birth to between four and six cubs, and relocate them every four days to stop predators from tracking their scent.
 Over the course of almost two full years, moms teach their offspring hunting and predator-evading skills.

 Orangutan moms spend most of their lives in trees, constructing new nests from foliage and branches each night for their offspring.
 In fact, a female orangutan typically makes more than 30,000 nests throughout her life!

-During an infant’s first four months of life, mother-infant contact is non-stop, and infants completely depend on their moms in their first two years for food and getting from point A to point B. An orangutan mom plays the role of both mother and teacher, instructing her offspring where and when to forage for fruit, how to construct nests for sleeping and how to eat.
+During an infant’s first four months of life, mother-infant contact is non-stop.
+In their first two years, infants completely depend on their moms for food and getting from point A to point B. An orangutan mom plays the role of both mother and teacher, instructing her offspring where and when to forage for fruit, how to construct nests for sleeping and how to eat.
 Orangutan moms do not wean their infants until they are six or seven years old — the longest nursing period of any animal.

 Birdie mum mum